Bank of Greece

 The Bank of Greece (Τράπεζα της Ελλάδος Trapeza tis Ellados, abbr. ΤτΕ) is the national central bank for Greece within the Eurosystem.
 It was the Greek central bank from 1927 to 2000, issuing the drachma.

-Unlike most contemporary central banks, the Bank of Greece still has private shareholders and its stock is listed on the Athens Exchange.
+Unusually among contemporary central banks, the Bank of Greece still has private shareholders and its stock is listed on the Athens Exchange.

-Whereas it is governed under a national framework of accountability, the Bank of Greece increasingly implements policies set at the European Union level.
-In addition to its Eurosystem role, it is the national competent authority for Greece within European Banking Supervision.
+In addition to its monetary role, the Bank of Greece is also a financial supervisory authority.
+In that capacity, it increasingly implements policies set at the European Union level.
+It is the national competent authority for Greece within European Banking Supervision.
 It is a voting member of the respective Boards of Supervisors of the European Banking Authority (EBA) and European Insurance and Occupational Pensions Authority (EIOPA).
 It is Greece's designated National Resolution Authority and plenary session member of the Single Resolution Board (SRB).
 It provides the permanent single common representative for Greece in the Supervisory composition of the General Board of the Anti-Money Laundering Authority (AMLA).
+It is also a member of the European Systemic Risk Board (ESRB).